 The benefits of loyalty programs are clear, but it needs to be said that consumers that take part in loyalty programs are only active in around half of the ones they’ve joined.
 The question is: how can you create a loyalty program that engages your customers and keeps them coming back?

 In general, loyalty programs are often developed with good intentions, but unclear objectives.
-This can sabotage your program from the start.
-A program cannot be mass and exclusive, loaded with benefits and cheap.
+This can sabotage your loyalty program from the start.
+A loyalty program cannot be mass and exclusive, loaded with benefits and cheap.
 Take a critical look at your primary business objectives.
 Do you want to retain existing customers?
 Acquire new customers?
 Improve the customer experience?
 Successful program execution is based on developing and implementing a program that supports your primary business objective.

 Step 2: Build a Program Around the Customers that Create Value